bogdan-kulynych/bank/native/README.md

     node-gyp

-C++11-compatible compiler is needed.
+### Configuring and building

-### Building
+1. Change secrets in `config/config.h`

-Prior to building, secrets have to be changed in `config/config.h`.
-Then, to build with GYP run:
+2. Build library with GYP:

         cd /path/to/server
         bin/build

-Built version will be in `native/build/Release`
+Built version will be in `build/Release`